At least 64 killed in Japan after 'unprecedented' rain, dozens missing

 “We had fled to the second floor but then the water rose more, so we went up to the third floor,” she said.

-Japan’s government set up an emergency management center at the prime minister’s office and some 54,000 rescuers from the military, police and fire departments were dispatched across a wide swath of southwestern and western Japan.
+Japan’s government set up an emergency management centre at the prime minister’s office and some 54,000 rescuers from the military, police and fire departments were dispatched across a wide swath of southwestern and western Japan.

 “There are still many people missing and others in need of help, we are working against time,” Prime Minister Shinzo Abe said.